tum-esm/utils/docs/pages/api-reference.md

 formatted like this:

 ```
-(label, )ZeroDivisionError: division by zer
+(label, )ZeroDivisionError: division by zero
 --- details: -----------------
 ...
 --- traceback: ---------------